 Interest Income.
-Interest income was \$6.0 million and \$2.6 million for the years ended December 31, 2022 and December 31, 2021, respectively.
-The increase of \$3.4 million, or 129.2%, was primarily attributable to an increase in interest income on cash and cash equivalents held by our Korean subsidiary, which benefited from the favorable financial market environment.
+Interest income was \$10.4 million and \$6.0 million for the years ended December 31, 2023 and December 31, 2022, respectively.
+The increase of \$4.5 million, or 74.5%, was primarily attributable to an increase in interest income on cash and cash equivalents held by our Korean subsidiary, which benefited from increased market interest rates.

 Interest Expense.
-Interest expense was \$1.2 million and \$1.4 million for the years ended December 31, 2022 and December 31, 2021, respectively.
+Interest expense was \$0.8 million and \$1.2 million for the years ended December 31, 2023 and December 31, 2022, respectively.

-Foreign Currency Loss, Net.
-Net foreign currency loss for the year ended December 31, 2022 was \$3.0 million compared to net foreign currency loss of \$11.9 million for the year ended December 31, 2021.
-The net foreign currency losses for the years ended December 31, 2022 and 2021 were due to the depreciation in the value of the Korean won relative to the U.S. dollar during each period.
+Foreign Currency Gain (Loss), Net.
+Net foreign currency gain for the year ended December 31, 2023 was \$0.5 million compared to net foreign currency loss of \$3.0 million for the year ended December 31, 2022.

 A substantial portion of our net foreign currency gain or loss is non-cash translation gain or loss associated with the intercompany long-term loans to our Korean subsidiary, which is denominated in U.S. dollars, and is affected by changes in the exchange rate between the Korean won and the U.S. dollar.
-As of December 31, 2022 and 2021, the outstanding intercompany loan balance including accrued interest between our Korean subsidiary and our Dutch subsidiary was \$311.0 million and \$344.4 million, respectively.
+As of December 31, 2023 and 2022, the outstanding intercompany loan balance including accrued interest between our Korean subsidiary and our Dutch subsidiary was \$285.1 million and \$311.0 million, respectively.
 Foreign currency translation gain or loss from intercompany balances were included in determining our consolidated net income since the intercompany balances were not considered long-term investments in nature because management intended to settle these intercompany balances at their respective maturity dates.